VoidedWarranty/GroupProject/README.txt

 a is left, attacks if enemy is occupying that position h uses a health potion
-Space attacks all mobs on your square
+Space attacks all mobs on your square b spawns the boss.
+Be sure you are ready!